Thanks to Expressions Vinyl for providing vinyl for this post! This post contains affiliate links. Thanks for supporting Persia Lou!

 Anyway, want to make an awesome tote?
 Let’s do this!

 Start by cutting the vinyl using your electronic cutter.
-My image is already mirrored for you, but if you are using a different image, be sure to flip it horizontally before cutting.
+Be sure to flip your design horizontally before cutting.
 Once it is cut, weeding out all the negative space.

 Then iron the vinyl onto the bag.
 Use a piece of cotton fabric in between the iron and the plastic transfer sheet.
 Apply heat and pressure for about 20-30 seconds.
 When the vinyl has properly adhered, the plastic sheet should peel off easily leaving the vinyl attached to your bag!
 Woot!